balqui/pytokr/README.md

 - Automatize a process that generates a jutge-testable source even if jutge does not have pytokr (or get it to have pytokr).

+- Calling 'tokens' the items sounded bad to me, first, because of the simplicity of the case and, second, due to the early programming level of my target students.
+Calling them 'items' is suboptimal though, since we are going to study `dict`'s later on and risk confusions.
+But I settled on 'items' for the time being anyway;
+alternative suggestions welcome.